Lamiaghozy/Tata-Global-Retail-Insights-2011/README.md

 ---

+## 📂 Data Access
+The original raw and cleaned datasets are not included in this repository due to GitHub’s file size limitations.

+For demonstration, this repository focuses on the **Power BI dashboard (.pbix)** and **PDF export**, which capture the full analysis and insights.

+If needed, the datasets can be shared securely upon request.

+---

 ## 🔑 Key Insights
 - **Revenue Trends** → Revenue peaked in **November 2011 ($1.5M)** with seasonal spikes in Q4, guiding inventory and marketing strategies.
 - **Top Countries** → The **Netherlands ($285k)**, **EIRE ($283k)**, and **Germany ($228k)** were leading markets (excluding UK).